 "I've been riding bikes since I was a kid, and always had an affinity for the mechanical side of bicycles themselves.
-I think that's probably why I gravitated towards being a shop-rat and wrench-hand during my time in university.
+I think that's probably why I gravitated towards being a shop-rat and wrench-hand during my time in university and graduate studies.
 I've also always been very particular over my own set-up, and I think that spilled over into being pretty obsessive and analytical over the work I do for other people.
 Truth be told, I enjoy tinkering with bikes as much as I like riding them.

 I relocated to the GTA in 2015, from Newfoundland.
 I've been pleasantly surprised by the friendliness and community I've found in mountain biking here, and that's really what has driven me to start building as a gig - the people.
-For me, it's an outlet to get to know more about the people here and to be a part of Ontario cycling, and that's really cool.
+For me, it's an outlet to get to know more about the people here and to be a part of Ontario cycling, and that's really exciting for me.
 I'm constantly impressed by the quality of riders around Ontario, and I hope I can add value to their cycling experience in return."